052223-java-angular/Phou-p1-backend/README.md

 - Api endpoint accepts and properly handles errors for modifying trade / order history.
 - Api endpoint accepts users requests to retrieve data for a crypto asset by criteria. (i.e. name, price range, marketcap, date)
 - Api endpoint accepts an authenticated users request to update their profile info.
-- Server is able to fetch and properly handles errors when retrieving crypto asset data from an external api. (i.e. coingecko)
+- Server is able to fetch and properly handles errors when retrieving crypto asset data from an external api. (i.e. Coingecko)
-- Server is able to store / persist crypto asset data received from an external api. (i.e. coingecko)
+- Server is able to store / persist crypto asset data received from an external api. (i.e. Coingecko)

 ## Stretch Goals

 - Generating P&L report and sending the report back the user in .csv and / or .json format.
 - Add asynchronous processing or threads for fetching API data.
-- Add a recommendation engine utilizing crypto / asset data from coingecko i.e. add additional endpoints to extract more data and trade history.
+- Add a recommendation engine utilizing crypto / asset data from Coingecko (e.g. add additional endpoints to extract more data from Coingecko, use trade history)
 - Generate report and send to registered email.
 - Implement threads when generating reports.